-A young man named Leander swam across the Hellespont every night to spend time with his lover Hero, a female priestess of Aphrodite.
+A young man named Leander swam across the Hellespont every night to spend time with his lover Hero, who was a female priestess of Aphrodite.

-Is it just me, or does it truly sound weird that Hero is a female name?
+Is it just me, or does it sound weird that Hero is a female name?

 - GoPro HERO Camcorders record adventurous pursuits.

 - Any brave person who risks their life to help someone else can be called a hero.

 - A Greek island relatively close to Athens is called Hydra.

 A messenger ran 26 miles from Marathon to Athens to bring news of victory in 490 Alpha (BC).

 - The modern marathon is a foot race of 26 miles (42.195 kilometers).